 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
+Do not cut, crush or chew this medicine.
+Swallow the tablets whole.
+Take this medicine with food.
 Avoid taking antacids within 4 hours of taking this medicine.
 It is best to separate these medicines by at least 4 hours.
-Do not cut, crush or chew this medicine.
-You can take it with or without food.
-If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Do not take it more often than directed.
 Take all of your medicine as directed even if you think you are better.
 Do not skip doses or stop your medicine early.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for selected conditions, precautions do apply.